daboynb/playcurlNEXT/Readme.md

 # How to Use

 - Flash the module.
-- Confirm when prompted to install the app.
+- Confirm when prompted to install the app and reboot.
 - Note: For KSU and Apatch users, you may need to enable notifications in the app's settings and then reboot the phone to see the notification.

 # How it Works